You can make a difference

 Your donation will make an enormous difference to the project which involves a lot of costs travelling to and engaging with homeless people in different locations across the UK and building long-term relations with them.

-Anyone who makes a donation of £100 or more will be given a limited edition signed print from the Outsiders series (or if they prefer any other print from my online portfolio) and will also be named as a donor on the website.
+Anyone who makes a donation of £100 or more will be entitled to a limited edition signed print from the Outsiders series and will also be named as a donor on the website.

 Whatever you can afford to donate I will be eternally grateful.